tungvotan/get-a-car/README.md

 3. **Security Considerations**
    **Challenge**: To be honest, I don't have much exp on security.
 And there is no auth requirements so I skipped that.

    **Decision**: I implemented a secure CORS policy to restrict access to the API to localhost only and plan to add rate limiting to prevent abuse and brute force attacks.
+And basic logger for monitoring.

 #### Future Enhancements:
 - **Rate Limiting**: Add rate limiting to further secure the API and prevent abuse.